UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS9/ps9-nonparametric-unsupervised.md

 ![](ps9-nonparametric-unsupervised_files/figure-markdown_github/unnamed-chunk-7-1.png)

+From the graph, we can clearly visualize 3 clusters which are separated mainly based on their first principal component values.
+Thus, states are clustered based on the level of violent crime rates.

-1. Perform *K*-means clustering with *K* = 3 on the first two principal components score vectors, rather than the raw data.
-Describe your results and compare them to the clustering results with *K* = 3 based on the raw data.
+**Perform *K*-means clustering with *K* = 3 on the first two principal components score vectors, rather than the raw data.
+Describe your results and compare them to the clustering results with *K* = 3 based on the raw data.**

 ``` r
 kmean.out <- kmeans(pr.out$x, 3, nstart = 1)